learn-co-students/ds-atlanta-06_24_19/module_3/Week_2/module_3_project.md

 containing data from a fictional company.
 You probably remember the Northwind database from our section on Advanced SQL.
 Here's the schema for the Northwind database:
 [Schema](https://raw.githubusercontent.com/learn-co-curriculum/dsc-mod-3-project/master/Northwind_ERD_updated.png)
 - You can also use data of your own finding that is interesting.
-This should be in the form of a database if possible, but please find a data set that will lead to interesting hypotheses(questions).
+Ideally,the data should be in the form of a database, but please find a data set that will lead to interesting hypotheses(questions).

 ## Deliverables
 - Your team must prepare a 5-10 minute presentation detailing the statistical analysis performed.